HF Communications Problem Page

 Is your choice of frequency correct?

-SWS provides suggested frequency of operation information in a variety of formats, including the option of producing your own prediction.
-It is recommended that the frequency that you are trying to use is compared to an SWS frequency prediction for that circuit.
-You can do your own HF prediction at the SWS online prediction tools page.
+ASWFC provides suggested frequency of operation information in a variety of formats, including the option of producing your own prediction.
+It is recommended that the frequency that you are trying to use is compared to an ASWFC frequency prediction for that circuit.
+You can do your own HF prediction at the ASWFC online prediction tools page.

 The following explanatory documents are also available: